ignacioch/donation-dem-system/README.md

 1. **Time-Window Caching**: Implement a caching mechanism for 24-hour window calculations that invalidates only when new donations fall within the cached window.

-2. **Indexed Data Structures**: Maintain time-indexed data structures to reduce the cost of time-range queries.
+2. **Indexed/Ordered Data Structures**: Maintain time-indexed or ordered data structures to reduce the cost of time-range queries.

 3. **Sliding Window Tracking**: Track donations in a sliding window data structure that efficiently handles newest/oldest donation transitions.

-4. **Materialized Views**: For database implementations, use materialized views that periodically refresh aggregation data.
+4. **Materialized Views**: For database implementations, we can use materialized views that periodically refresh aggregation data.
+Even a simpler regular view can help us in speeding up frequent queries.

 ## Assumptions

-1. **Currencies**: The system handles USD, GBP, and EUR currencies with symbols ($, £, €).
+1. **Currencies**: The system ONLY handles USD, GBP, and EUR currencies with symbols ($, £, €).

 2. **Exchange Rates**:
    - When a direct exchange rate is not available for a specific date, the system uses the closest available date.